Information for Seminar Speakers

 3. When the W-9 Form is not signed.

 4. When the NON-EMPLOYEE REIMBURSEMENT FORM is not signed.
-An original signature is a must and or a faxed copy of the form.
-(Fax number 617-496-8018, attn: Geri Barney).
-Electronic copies is not acceptable.
+An original signature is a must and/or a faxed copy of the form.
+(Fax number 617-496-8018, Elizabeth Doyle).
+Electronic signatures are acceptable, though faxes with signatures are still also acceptable.

 5. When valid receipts ($75.00 or above) are not submitted.
 A valid receipt consists of the following: